 - If the whiplash requires an epidural or another more serious procedure, the total could be higher.
 The medical bills alone often go over $10,000 at this point, and you could be awarded $20,000 or more total.
 This higher amount is most likely if the accident itself was very severe, and if the jury finds you sympathetic.

-How much should I receive for a soft tissue injury?
+How much should you receive for a soft tissue injury?

 Soft tissue is a general term that refers to all the muscles, joint tissue, and other sensitive but important parts of the body.
 If it’s not a bone or an organ, chances are it’s soft tissue.